sofide/telegram_bot_talk/README.md

 ```bash
 $ git push heroku master
 ```
+- from a browser (or from a terminal with curl or httpie, etc) make a request to `<your_heroku_app_domain>/webhook` to initialize the webhook for your bot.

 Note: you need to have a `Procfile` file pointing to a web app, like the one you can